 - Tech Specs

 Brand Cutting Edge Solutions SKU CES3328 Weight (lb.)
 1.1 Height (in.)
 6 Width (in.)
 6 Length (in.)
-6 UPC 817867011441 Shipping Restrictions OR Lead Time Due to social distancing requirements, this item ships in 2 weeks Nutrient Application Hydroponic and Soil Nutrient Nutrient Type Synthetic Based OMRI Certified No Nutrient Material Type Liquid
+6 UPC 817867011441 Shipping Restrictions OR Lead Time This product ships in 2 Business Days Nutrient Application Hydroponic and Soil Nutrient Nutrient Type Synthetic Based OMRI Certified No Nutrient Material Type Liquid

 - Product Q&A